mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

 }
 ```

 From the constraints, get the maximum width of the view and use it to set the size of the component.
-Since the `RotaryDialInput` is of a circular shape, the height and width properties are equal.
+Since the `RotaryDialInput` is circular, the height and width properties are equal.

 ```dart title="rotary_dial_input.dart"
 import 'package:flutter/widgets.dart';